eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 is required to periodically send *Heartbeats* to its readers to ensure that all readers will learn of the presence of new samples in the WHC even when packets get lost.
-It is allowed to suppress these periodic Heartbeats if there is all samples in the WHC have been acknowledged by all matched readers and the Cyclone DDS exploits this freedom.
+It is allowed to suppress these periodic Heartbeats if there is all samples in the WHC have been acknowledged by all matched readers and the Eclipse Cyclone DDS exploits this freedom.

 If a reader receives a Heartbeat and detects it did not receive all samples, it requests a retransmission by sending an *AckNack* message to the writer.
 The timing of this is